 - ensures that the proposal is compliant with the sponsor's program announcement as well as University policy.

-When the final review is complete, OSP will sign on behalf of the University.
+When the final review is complete, OSP will sign or electronically submit on behalf of the University.

 Receipt of Award

 OSP then contacts the sponsor to negotiate any necessary changes.
 After determining that the award is acceptable, OSP signs on behalf of the University.
-A unique AWD and GR accounts are created in the University's financial system, and the PI is notified of the account numbers.
+A unique AWD and GR accounts are created in the University's financial system, and the PI and other relevant campus individuals are notified of the account numbers.
 The PI may then begin to work on the research project.

-At this point a complete file is sent to the University's Sponsored Accounting Office (SAO), and information on private or corporate awards is shared with the Office of Alumni & University Relations.
+At this point a complete file is sent to the University's Sponsored Projects Financial Operations (SPFO), and information on private or corporate awards is shared with the Office of Corporate and Foundation Relations.

 Conduct of Award

-The Principal Investigator (PI) must conduct his or her project during the period of performance indicated by the sponsor.
+The Principal Investigator (PI) must conduct his or her project during the period of performance specified by the sponsor.
 The PI may charge against the project's AWD and GR accounts all reasonable, allowable and allocable expenses incurred while conducting the project.
 At any point, if the PI determines that his or her expenditures are differing from those in the original budget, he or she should contact OSP to determine if the sponsor must approve a revised budget.
+In general, the federal government tends to allow 25% of total costs rebudgeting threshold, but foundation and coporate sponsors tend to allow only a 10% total costs threshold.

 During the course of the award, the University is required to submit technical (programmatic) and financial reports in accordance with the schedule indicated by the sponsor.
-PI is responsible for technical reports and must notify OSP when these are submitted.
-Sponsored Accounting Office (SAO) prepares a draft of financial reports and sends these to the PI for review and approval.
+The PI is responsible for preparing and submitting technical reports to the sponsor and must notify OSP when these are submitted.
+OSP must record the submission dates into the financial system for audit purposes.
+The Sponsored Projects Financial Operations (SPFO) prepares a draft of financial worksheets and sends these to the department administrator or grant adnministrator for review and approval.

-If these are acceptable, SAO submits the worksheets to the sponsor.
+If the worksheets acceptable, SPFO submits the financial reports to the sponsor.
 If the PI requires additional time to complete the original aims of the project, he or she can request a no-cost extension.
-Requests for no-cost extensions are submitted by OSP.
+Requests for no-cost extensions are submitted to OSP by the PI and OSP notifies the sponsor.
+Generally, the university is permitted to automatically implement a one-year no-cost extension on federal awards.
+Extensions on foundation and corporate awards require the prior written approval of the sponsor.

 Closeout of Award

-At the completion of the project, final technical/programmatic, patent and financial reports must be submitted.
+At the completion of the project, final technical/programmatic, patent, property and financial reports must be submitted.
 OSP will submit the final patent report after confirming with the PI whether any intellectual property was developed.
+The PI is responsible for submitting the final technical/programmatic report to the sponsor with a copy to OSP.
+SPFO will submit the final property and financial reports to the sponsor.
 If a PI leaves the University prior to the completion of a project, he or she may either transfer the award to the new institution, or designate a new Georgetown PI.
-The PI should notify OSP before terminating from Georgetown.
+The PI should notify OSP before terminating from Georgetown so that the award can be properly closed out, transfered or continued with a new PI.